tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

-Names at ranks of family and below are typified by a specimen.
+Names at ranks of species and below are typified by a specimen.
 This property is mutually exclusive with `typeName`.
 This is an IRI property.
-One could  use the Darwin Core Preserved Specimen.
+One could use the Darwin Core Preserved Specimen or Material Citation.
 While a Taxon Name can have more than one type specimens, each of these type specimens requires its own Nomenclatural Type record, so a Nomenclatural Type can have only one `typeSpecimen`.

 ### tcs:typePublishedIn